StackableRegiments/analyticalmetlx/docs/guide-conversation-search.md

 ![Conversation Search](images/guide-conversation-search.png)

-After logging into MeTL, users are directed to the Conversation Search page.

 To find a conversation, enter a query into the search box and click `Search` or press `Enter`.
 Search results are displayed in the table below.